-Above average is nothing new for Lawrence (the 7-foot-1-inch Wilt Chamberlain attended Kansas University) but there’s likely to be below average temperatures, not suitable for standing at bus stops or walking too far from your new stomping ground.
+Above average is nothing new for Lawrence but there’s likely to be below average temperatures, not suitable for standing at bus stops or walking too far from your new stomping ground.

-Renting a loft downtown can come with a big ticket; This area is certainly more expensive than other areas of town but it also means you’ll be living in the heart of Lawrence.
+You’ll be living in the heart of Lawrence.
 The historic, well-preserved streets of downtown lined with barbeque joints, cupcake shops, and taverns—especially on Massachusetts Street, make the area the hip (but not too hip) stop to chow down and/or shop outside of the “big box” stores.
-The area is offbeat but still suitable for ankle-biters and little squirts.
-A loft near “the happening” 10th and Massachusetts Street with exposed air ducts: ($$ to $$$)

 If you like to get your “shop on” with the same speed and execution as a Supermarket Sweep contestant, the 23rd Street shopping area and the intersection of Iowa Street and 31st are home to large chain retailers such as Target, Best Buy, World Market, and Office Depot.